7 Jul 2017

 What is the specific pipeline of a motion designer?
-Everyone works differently, but let's see if we can find common threads.
+Everyone works differently, but can we find any common threads?

-We have contacted motion designers around the world to ask them one question:
+We have contacted several motion designers around the world to ask them one question:

-Below you can see their answers, as well the answer of our own motion graphic designer and chief creative officer and hopefully it will helt you in your future career or just would be an interesting read.
+Below, you can see their answers, as well as the answer of our own Motion Graphic Designer and Chief Creative Officer.
+Hopefully, it will help you in your future career choice or would be an interesting read.

 Let’s dive into it straight away!